Tropicália 2

 Tropicália 2 is an album by Brazilian musicians Caetano Veloso and Gilberto Gil, released in August 1993 through WEA.
 It celebrates the 25th anniversary of the release of Tropicália: ou Panis et Circencis.

 Background and recording

 Tropicália 2 was recorded from March 1993 to May 1993 at Nas Nuvens and Polygram in Rio de Janeiro and WR Salvador in Salvador, Bahia.

 Music and lyrics

 The album features politically charged lyrics on topics such as superpower imperialism, Third World poverty, and the AIDS epidemic.
-"Haiti" links the Carandiru massacre to the history of slavery on a transnational scale.
+"Haiti" links the Carandiru massacre to the history of slavery on a transnational scale, and also references Paul Simon's 1990 album The Rhythm of the Saints, which features several Brazilian musicians.

 Critical reception

 Alvaro Neder of AllMusic said, "The album, in philosophical terms, expresses fragile concepts.
 Poetically and musically, represents good entertainment, and, in its best moments, good Art."